AndreaDejanGrande/Triglav/doc/MINING.md

 ### --intensity XX (-I XX)

 The scale goes from 0 to 31.
-The reason this is crucial is that too high an intensity can actually be disastrous with scrypt because it CAN run out of ram.
+The reason this is crucial is that too high an intensity can actually be disastrous with vCrypt because it CAN run out of ram.
 High intensities start writing over the same ram and it is highly dependent on the GPU, but they can start actually DECREASING your hashrate, or even worse, start producing garbage with HW errors skyrocketing, or locking up the system altogether.
 Note that if you do NOT specify an intensity, Triglav uses dynamic mode which is designed to minimise the harm to a running desktop and performance WILL be poor.
-The lower limit to intensity with scrypt is usually 8 and Triglav will prevent it going too low.
+The lower limit to intensity with vCrypt is usually 8 and Triglav will prevent it going too low.

 SUMMARY: Setting this for reasonable hashrates is mandatory.